 Film school or no film school?
-I won’t begin to give my own answers to this debate, and any answers are almost decadent after the spoken words of Paul Thomas Anderson: “You can learn more from John Sturges’ audio track on the ‘Bad Day at Black Rock’ laserdisc than you can in 20 years of film school.
+Well, according to Paul Thomas Anderson: “You can learn more from John Sturges’ audio track on the ‘Bad Day at Black Rock’ laserdisc than you can in 20 years of film school.
 Film school is a complete con, because the information is there if you want it.”

 This is very true – we live in an age of information overload – but is this a good or bad thing?
-Hence ‘overload’!
-Can film schools not condense such information and give you a clear direction?
+Can film schools not condense such information and provide a way through all the slosh?
 Information to one side, the practice is probably the best thing you are likely to get out of film school, so let us look in more depth at the practice film school can offer.

 I caught up with Dan Montanarini, a recent graduate in directing fiction from the prestigious National Film & Television School (NFTS) in the UK, to pick…